src-r-r/src-r-r.github.io/content/pages/home.rst

 -------------------------------------------

 I provide technical expertise to ambitious businesses that want to do something big.
-I bring a decade + experience in order to
+I bring more than a decade of experience to the table to empower your business to not only succed, but thrive.

 I help create a development workflow to lessen the demand for repetitive, manual tasks while also creating the actual software product